 4) How will we respond if they already know it?

-If you’re interested in getting a copy of the book, please use the button below.
+If you’re interested in getting a copy of the book, please use the buttons below.
 Or, if you have questions for me, please let me know in the comments.